turingschool/mod-0-curriculum/remote-workspace.md

+---
+layout:     page
-# Configure Your Remote Workspace for Success
+title:      Remote Workspace
+permalink:  remote-workspace
+---

 For many of you, this will likely be your first time learning and/or working in a remote setting.
 There are a few key tools we recommend to set yourself up for success during and after the program!

 We **STRONGLY RECOMMEND** acquiring everything in the `NEED TO HAVE` list and building your workspace before you start Mod 0 so you can feel comfortable and prepared.